 34

-The Dyson Ball Animal 3 cleaned the most hair from both low and high pile carpets.
-It picked up 78% from low pile and 82% from high pile.
-After vacuuming there were a few strands of longer hair around the brushroll.
+The Dyson Ball Animal 3 cleaned the most hair from high-pile carpets at 82%.
+After vacuuming, there were a few strands of longer hair around the brushroll.
 However, we allowed the vacuum to run for a few more seconds, and these long strands worked their way into the canister, leaving our brush roll nice and clean.

 Dirt Devil Endura LiteDyson Ball Animal 3